METALS-Shanghai nickel tumbles on doubts over steel demand

 Falls in equity markets have also raised concerns that liquidity will impact investor appetite in key commodity markets, ANZ said.

+Investor confidence in China has been dented by rising bond yields as Beijing stepped up its crackdown on shadow banking and other risky forms of financing.
+Higher borrowing costs threaten to squeeze corporate profits.

+The dour mood looks set to ripple across global markets, with both FTSE futures and S&P E-mini futures edging down.

-* SHANGHAI NICKEL: The most-traded nickel contract on the Shanghai Futures Exchange was 2.35-percent lower at 93,480 yuan ($14,170.72) a tonne at 0100 GMT.
-The contract has now retreated by more than 10 percent from its one-year peak hit on Nov.
+* SHANGHAI NICKEL: The most-traded nickel contract on the Shanghai Futures Exchange slipped as low as $91,340 yuan a tonne shortly before the close before recovering slightly to end 3.78 percent down at 92,110 yuan ($13,953.31).
+The contract has now retreated by more than 11 percent from its one-year peak hit on Nov.
 6.

-* LONDON NICKEL: Three-month nickel on the London Metal Exchange rebounded slightly to $11,620 a tonne, partially reversing a 3.9-percent loss in the previous session.
+* LONDON NICKEL: Three-month nickel on the London Metal Exchange fell modestly to $11,400 a tonne, following a 3.9-percent loss in the previous session.

 * BHP TARGETS: Top global miner BHP Billiton said on Tuesday it would drive further cost cuts across its Australian business, and forecast strong price support from China for steelmaking raw materials.